oraichain/docs/developer/tutorials/node-migration.md

 ## 2. Create a new node

 To start migrating, you can create a new node to initialize all the configuration files needed.
-For more information relating to creating a new node, you can follow the sentry node creation tutorial [here](https://github.com/oraichain/oraichain-static-files/blob/master/mainnet-static-files/Validator-fast.md#setup-your-sentry-nodes-optional).
+For more information relating to creating a new node, you can follow the full node operator creation tutorial [here](https://docs.orai.io/developers/networks/mainnet/become-a-full-node-operator).
 You can use the same moniker as the current node's

 ## 3. Start your new node with appropriate persistent connection to an existing node in the network